simonsobs/ocs/docs/live_monitor/dependencies.rst

     all ports, you are strongly recommended to enable a firewall as described in :ref:`firewall`.
-Care should also be taken when exposing ports in Docker to expose only to your localhost (i.e. 127.0.0.1), this is the default in all templates provided by the DAQ group.
+Care should also be taken when exposing ports in Docker to expose only to your localhost (i.e. 127.0.0.1), this is the default in all templates provided by the SO DAQ group.

 .. note::
     If you do not have a public IP, but do have access to a gateway to